Make ByteArrayOutputStream.ensureCapacity(int) protected

 • Hide

-We are preserving the internal behavior of the ensureCapacity (now ensureCapacityInternal) method.
-The new protected method does not overload any other methods.
-The new protected method is not final, so any existing user subclasses which happen to already have a method with the same signature will simply override the new protected method.
+We are preserving the internal behavior of the existing ensureCapacity (now ensureCapacityInternal) method.
+The new method does not overload any other methods.
+The new method is not final, so existing subclasses which may define a method with the same signature will simply override the new method, and will continue to use the logic in the overriding method.
+However, existing subclasses which define a method with the same signature but a more restrictive access modifier (private or package-private) will be incompatible.

 Show

-We are preserving the internal behavior of the ensureCapacity (now ensureCapacityInternal) method.
-The new protected method does not overload any other methods.
-The new protected method is not final, so any existing user subclasses which happen to already have a method with the same signature will simply override the new protected method.
+We are preserving the internal behavior of the existing ensureCapacity (now ensureCapacityInternal) method.
+The new method does not overload any other methods.
+The new method is not final, so existing subclasses which may define a method with the same signature will simply override the new method, and will continue to use the logic in the overriding method.
+However, existing subclasses which define a method with the same signature but a more restrictive access modifier (private or package-private) will be incompatible.

 • Java API